MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 ### Optimize engagement in your network

-Network Administrators and Corporate Communicators can apply these best practices to the network to increase engagement, strengthen connections, and improve benchmark metrics for Network Analytics.
+Network administrators and corporate communicators can increase engagement, strengthen connections, and improve their benchmark metrics for Network Analytics by applying these best practices in their network.

 - Assign a peer as a corporate communicator to help moderate engagement across your organization.